-Some software testing exercises that you can use on yourself or others.
-Answers will be available to selected Subscribers of Software Testing Fundamentals. [☺] You can also use similar exercises while assessing candidates for software testing jobs.
-Do not use the same exercises though; some of the candidates may have already done gone through this post.
+SOFTWARE TESTING EXERCISES that you can do to practice your software testing aptitude.
+You can also use these exercises while assessing candidates for software testing jobs.
+Just be careful that some of the candidates may have already gone through this post.

 Find more than 20 defects (layout inconsistencies, spelling errors, and the like) in the image below:

 The image is from Google Homepage (Long time ago).
-The current actual Google Homepage might be different from the image but the defects in the image are still valid and timeless.
-The Image was edited using GIMP, and HTML using Notepad++.
+The current actual Google Homepage looks different from the image but the defects in the image are still valid and timeless.
+The image was edited using GIMP, and HTML using Notepad++.

 And, yes, there are indeed more than twenty defects.